Intellectual Property Policy

 4. IP Developed in Joint Initiatives with Outside Parties

-Where the College enters into an agreement with an outside party (person(s), institution(s), or business(s)) that may result in the generation of IP, the parties will ensure that a written agreement sets out their respective rights to the IP in the work and any terms relating to the sharing of risk and revenue from the exploitation of the work.
+Where the College enters into an agreement with an outside party (person(s), institution(s), or business(s)) that may result in the generation of IP, the College will ensure that a written agreement sets out respective rights to the IP in the work and any terms relating to the sharing of risk and revenue from the exploitation of the work.

 5. IP Developed Under Sponsored Research Agreements

 Ownership of IP developed pursuant to an agreement with any sponsor will be governed by the provisions of that agreement.
-Sponsored research programs funded by private sponsors will generally provide for the College to retain title to all IP that arises in the course of the research program with the sponsor retaining an option to acquire commercialization rights through a separate license agreement.
-Government and non-profit sponsors generally allow rights to IP that arise from the research program to vest with the College, subject to certain retained rights held by the sponsoring agency.
+Sponsored research programs funded by private sponsors may provide for the College to retain title to all IP that arises in the course of the research program with the sponsor retaining an option to acquire commercialization rights through a separate license agreement.
+Government and non-profit sponsors may allow rights to IP that arise from the research program to vest with the College, subject to certain retained rights held by the sponsoring agency.

-6. IP Developed Under Experiential Education Programs
+6. IP Developed During Experiential Learning

 7. Waiver of Return of Rights

 Since the College aims to encourage creativity, it reserves the right to allow some flexibility in applying this policy on a case-by-case basis.
 The College may, at its sole discretion, waive, transfer, or license to the creator its rights to any IP when such action does not conflict with obligations to other interested parties.
 This could occur for instance, if the costs of protecting and developing the IP are not likely to be matched by anticipated income.
-If at any time the College shall terminate its effort to seek protection of IP, or to discontinue commercial development, the inventor shall, upon filing a request with the College and completing appropriate transfer of rights, be free at his or her expense to seek a patent or copyright, and / or develop, license, and otherwise use the material, subject to the College's rights to reimbursement of incurred costs and sharing of future royalties, in amounts to be negotiated between the College and the creator on a case-by-case basis.
+If at any time the College shall terminate its effort to seek protection of IP, or to discontinue commercial development, the inventor shall, upon filing a request with the College and completing appropriate transfer of rights, be free at their expense to seek a patent or copyright, and/or develop, license, and otherwise use the material, subject to the College's rights to reimbursement of incurred costs and sharing of future royalties, in amounts to be negotiated between the College and the creator on a case-by-case basis.

 8. Income Distribution